Britain's FTSE led lower by ITV, William Hill

 In other top fallers, Travis Perkins dropped 2.5 percent after a target price cut from Panmure.

-On the upside, Glencore rose nearly 3 percent after South Africa's mines minister on Friday conditionally withdrew his suspension of the licence for the firm's Optimum Coal Mine.

-Other miners also recovered from the lows seen on Thursday.
-The FT350 Mining index was up more than 2 percent after falling 1.2 percent in the previous session.
+On the upside, miners recovered from the lows seen on Thursday.
+The FT350 Mining index was up more than 2 percent in early deals after falling 1.2 percent in the previous session.

 (Editing by Alison Williams)